soundata/soundata/paper.md

 # Supported Soundscapes and Tasks

 `Soundata` is designed to support a wide range of audio research tasks and soundscapes (or auditory domains) by providing a standardized interface for interacting with diverse audio datasets.
+Figure \autoref{fig:tasks} shows the tasks currently supported by `Soundata`.

 ![Audio tasks supported by `Soundata` as of today. \label{fig:tasks}](images/annotations_tasks.pdf){ width=100% }

-Figure \autoref{fig:tasks} shows the tasks currently supported by `Soundata`, which include:

-- **Sound Event Detection (SED)**: Is concerned with identifying the presence and duration of sound events within an audio stream.
-It uses both weak labels (Tags) for presence and strong labels (Events) for temporal localization of sound events.
-- **Sound Event Localization (SEL)**: Involves determining the spatial location from where a sound originates within an environment.
-It goes beyond detection and classification to include the position in space relative to the listener or recording device.
-- **Sound Event Classification (SEC)**: Categorizes sounds into predefined classes and involves analyzing audio to assign a category based on the type of sound event it contains, using Tags for the entire clip’s duration.
-- **Acoustic Scene Classification (ASC)**: Classifies an entire audio stream into a scene category, characterizing the recording’s environment.
-Tags are used to indicate the single acoustic scene represented in the clip.
-- **Audio Captioning (AC)**: Involves generating a textual description of the sound events and context within an audio clip.
-It is similar to image captioning but for audio content.
-This will involve the use of Tags or Events depending if the captions span the entire duration of the audio clip.

-The library's modular design allows for the easy addition of new datasets spanning different tasks and soundscapes, and this list is in constant evolution.
-For the most up-to-date information, we refer the reader to the list of supported datasets[^supported_datasets].

-Currently, `Soundata` includes five main auditory environments or soundscapes:

-1. **Urban:** Sounds typically found in city environments (e.g. car, jackhammer).
-2. **Environment:** Natural and ambient sounds from various ecosystems (e.g. running water).
-3. **Machine:** Sounds originating from machinery and industrial activities (e.g. valve, fan).
-4. **Bioacoustic:** Sounds produced by living organisms, particularly animals (e.g. a specific bird species).
-5. **Music:** A range of musical compositions and performances (e.g. musical instruments).
-These are not MIR datasets, which are included in `mirdata` instead.

 ## Example usage \label{sec:example_usage}

 `Soundata` is designed to be user-friendly, so that users can start working with audio datasets right away after following a few steps, as summarized in \autoref{fig:supported_datasets}.
-These steps are:

-1. **Installation**: Begin by installing `Soundata` using the `Python` package manager `pip`.
-This ensures that all the necessary dependencies to work with the datasets are set up in the user's environment.

-2. **Initialization of Dataset**: After installation, initialize the desired dataset using: ```dataset = soundata.initialize('dataset_name')```, replacing `'dataset_name'` with the actual name of the desired dataset.
-The list of all supported datasets can be displayed using ```soundata.list_datasets()```.

-3. **Download Dataset**: With the dataset initialized, users can proceed to download it using ```dataset.download()```.
-The library manages the entire download process, including unzipping files, and handling multi-part downloads for large datasets.

-4. **Validation**: To ensure the integrity and completeness of the dataset, validate it using ```dataset.validate()```.
-This method performs an md5 checksum comparison against a canonical version of the dataset, verifying that the data is correct and unchanged.

 ![How to work with any supported dataset in `Soundata`.\label{fig:supported_datasets}](images/download.pdf){ width=100% }

 Once the dataset is downloaded and validated, `Soundata` can be integrated into an audio research pipeline easily.
-Users can use the `utils` module to quickly explore the contents of the dataset, by doing ```dataset.explore_dataset()```.
-This will trigger an interactive plot showing the dataset class distribution, some statistics such as the mean duration of its audio files, and the visualization of a random audio example which can be listened by the user.
+Users can quickly explore the contents of the dataset by doing ```dataset.explore_dataset()```.
 The following code shows an example of how to get any SED dataset into a deep learning pipeline using `Soundata` and `Tensorflow`.

 ```python
 import soundata